Qokka/crypto-sentiment-data/README.md

 Q1: Do you have data with higher resolution, and for more cryptocurrencies?

-We may release higher resolution data soon for a limited subset of cryptocurrencies, but you can also get it from Qokka | Crypto ([https://crypto.qokka.com](https://crypto.qokka.com/)), especially if you want to build something for commercial purposes.
+We may release higher resolution data soon for a limited subset of cryptocurrencies, but you can also get it from CryptoQokka ([https://cryptoqokka.com](https://cryptoqokka.com/)), especially if you want to build something for commercial purposes.
 It offers the data for all cryptocurrencies (1500+) we track.
 If you need some customizations, please feel free to contact us.

 Q2: Can I use this data for commercial purposes?

 Under the license terms, you cannot.
-If you need a commercial license, please contact us at [team@qokka.ai](mailto:team@qokka.ai), or sign up for an API plan at Qokka | Crypto ([https://crypto.qokka.com](https://crypto.qokka.com/)).
+If you need a commercial license, please contact us at [team@qokka.ai](mailto:team@qokka.ai), or sign up for an API plan at Qokka | Crypto ([https://cryptoqokka.com](https://cryptoqokka.com/)).
 For normal usage, the monthly subscription fees are less than 3 cups of coffee in Bay Area.
 Feel free to be creative and experiment with the data, for example: building a trading bot, backtesting your algorithms, writing an article about sentiments of cryptocurrency landscape, as long as you attribute us when you publish your work.
 It is our understanding that these use cases are not limited by the "non-derivative" part of the license terms, since you would be creating essentially a new body of work, and you would not mix in our data when you publish your work.

 Please feel free to contact us at [team@qokka.ai](mailto:team@qokka.ai) if you have any other questions.

 ## Community

-Please join our [Telegram](https://t.me/qokka_ai).
+Please join our [Telegram](https://t.me/qokka_ai) and [Discord](https://discord.gg/g5yEJ6nS).
 We are here to help.

 ## License